ucsb-cs48-s20/project-s0-t1-budget/docs/auth0-production.md

-# Setting up Authentication for now.sh

-# Setting up Auth0 for now.sh
+# Setting up Auth0 for now.sh (production)

 In order for Auth0 to recognize the app running on a production url running on now.sh, you will need to make a small change to the app you created in the first step.

+Navigate back to the settings page of the app you created in the Auth0 dashboard.

 To do this:

 * return to the web interface of <https://auth0.com/> and login
 * click on `Applications` in the side menu
 * select your application
+* go to the second tab for `Settings`

 Your production url is something of the form